sagittefrat/AI/README.md

 * here you can see in Sarsa with Softmax at episode 125 how changing the Learning rate changes the system behaviour - learning rate-0.5 vs learning rate-0.1:

 	<img src="https://github.com/sagittefrat/AI/blob/master/results/GIFs/results-QL-MountainCar-v0-softmax-sarsa-lr0.5-video000125.gif" width="375" title="Initial agent"/> <img src="https://github.com/sagittefrat/AI/blob/master/results/GIFs/results-QL-MountainCar-v0-softmax-sarsa-lr0.1-video000125.gif" width="375" title="Final agent 300 episodes"/>
+	you can see that at episode 64 the car reaches the goal and Q-learn does that in less steps than sarsa.

 The *number of episodes* will determine how much knowledge on the enviornment we recieve.
 As more exprience we expect better results (that can lead to overfitting)
 * Epsilon-greedy with Q-learn episode 8 vs Q-learn episode 64 vs Sarsa episode 64 (learning rate-0.1):